-- 1. Presence of representatives of the media should be allowed at General Meetings. - The rules of General Meetings should not restrict the participation of shareholders in General Meetings and the exercising of their rights.
-Amendments of the rules should take effect at the earliest as of the next General Meeting. - Any shareholder who motions for the inclusion of an issue on the agenda of the General Meeting, including a motion to take an issue off the agenda, should provide grounds enabling an informed decision on the resolution. - 4.
+- Presence of representatives of the media should be allowed at General Meetings. - The rules of General Meetings should not restrict the participation of shareholders in General Meetings and the exercising of their rights.
+Amendments of the rules should take effect at the earliest as of the next General Meeting. - 3. [deleted] - 4.
 A resolution of the General Meeting concerning an issue of shares with subscription rights should specify the issue price or the mechanism of setting it or obligate the competent body to set it before the date of subscription rights within a timeframe enabling an investment decision. - 5.
 Resolutions of the General Meeting should allow for a sufficient period of time between decisions causing specific corporate events and the date of setting the rights of shareholders pursuant to such events. - 6.
 The date of setting the right to dividend and the date of dividend payment should be set so to ensure the shortest possible period between them, in each case not longer than 15 business days.
 A longer period between these dates requires detailed grounds. - 7.
-A resolution of the General Meeting concerning a conditional dividend payment may only contain such conditions whose potential fulfilment must take place before the date of setting the right to dividend. - 8.
-The General Meeting or the Supervisory Board should ensure that the company authorised to audit financial statements changes at least once every seven financial years.
+A resolution of the General Meeting concerning a conditional dividend payment may only contain such conditions whose potential fulfilment must take place before the date of setting the right to dividend. - 8. [deleted] - 9.
+A resolution of the General Meeting to split the nominal value of shares should not set the new nominal value of the shares at a level which could result in a very low unit market value of the shares, which could consequently pose a threat to the correct and reliable valuation of the company listed on the Exchange.